MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-overview.md

 The Default Autopatch group is intended to serve organizations that are looking to:

 - Enroll into the service
-- Align to Windows Autopatch’s default update management process without requiring more customizations.
+- Align to Windows Autopatch's default update management process without requiring more customizations.

-The Default Autopatch group **can’t** be deleted or renamed.
+The Default Autopatch group **can't** be deleted or renamed.
 However, you can customize its deployment ring composition to add and/or remove deployment rings, and you can also customize the update deployment cadences for each deployment ring within it.

 #### Default deployment ring composition

 By default, the following [software update-based deployment rings](#software-based-deployment-rings), represented by Microsoft Entra ID assigned groups, are used:

-- Windows Autopatch – Test
+- Windows Autopatch - Test
-- Windows Autopatch – Ring1
+- Windows Autopatch - Ring1
-- Windows Autopatch – Ring2
+- Windows Autopatch - Ring2
-- Windows Autopatch – Ring3
+- Windows Autopatch - Ring3
-- Windows Autopatch – Last
+- Windows Autopatch - Last

-**Windows Autopatch – Test** and **Last** can be only used as **Assigned** device distributions. **Windows Autopatch – Ring1**, **Ring2** and **Ring3** can be used with either **Assigned** or **Dynamic** device distributions, or have a combination of both device distribution types.
+**Windows Autopatch - Test** and **Last** can be only used as **Assigned** device distributions. **Windows Autopatch - Ring1**, **Ring2** and **Ring3** can be used with either **Assigned** or **Dynamic** device distributions, or have a combination of both device distribution types.

 > [!TIP]
 > For more information about the differences between **Assigned** and **Dynamic** deployment ring distribution types, see [about deployment rings](#about-deployment-rings).
 Only deployment rings that are placed in between the **Test** and the **Last** deployment rings can be used with the **Dynamic** deployment ring distributions.